Can a Cyclist Make an Injury Claim Against a Car in NY?

 Car accidents (and car accident lawsuits) are quite common, and you are likely aware that you can sue if you were injured in a car accident.
 But what about if you were riding a bicycle and were hit by a car?
 Can you sue the driver of the car?
 And what do you stand to recover if you are successful?

 Bicyclists who are injured by negligent drivers can sue to recover for their injuries.
 In order to prove negligence, you will need to show that the driver owed you a duty and breached that duty.
 You must also prove that the driver’s negligence caused the accident and your subsequent injuries.
-You will be able to recover compensation from your successful lawsuit for things like medical bills, lost wages, and pain and suffering.
+According to our the Bronx fatal bicycle accident lawyer, you will be able to recover compensation from your successful lawsuit for things like medical bills, lost wages, and pain and suffering.
 You only have three years from the date of the accident to file your claim, so you should act quickly.

 At The Carrion Law Firm, we pride ourselves in our ability to achieve the compensation that our clients require to recover from their injuries comfortably.
 Our New York bicycle accident attorneys have the resources and experience necessary to help you achieve justice after you were injured due to someone else’s negligence.
-Call us today to schedule a free consultation at (718) 841-0083.
+Call our NYC fatal bicycle accident lawyer today to schedule a free consultation at (718) 841-0083.

 How Does a Cyclist Prove Negligence After a Car Accident in NY?